michael105/Assembly/README.md

-Several assembly routines, replacing standard libc functions.
+Assembly routines, replacements for standard libc functions.
 Written for amd64, some make use of the mmx instruction sets.

 Abi system V.(Linux,gcc)

 They are originally part of another project, minilib.

-I separate them here with the intention of having them used, and therefore tested; I'm open for discussions as well.
+I separate them here for some research.

 Amongst other considerations I'm not that certain, having memory clobbers is enough.
 It should.
 And I'd prefer to have no volatile